 A review of the marking may be possible.
 Requests should be emailed to the Admissions Department and parents should allow up to 10 school days for the review.

 Yes.
 The raw scores of all tests are converted to an “age-standardised score” based on the child’s age in completed months.
 Standardisation balances the overall performance of the children from one year to the next and makes sure that all children are placed on equal footing and that no child is unfairly advantaged or disadvantaged because of their age.
-For more information on age standardisation please visit:-
+For more information that you may find helpful please visit

 Yes – if you wish to apply for a place at the School, you MUST include our School as one of your preferences when you submit your application to your home Local Authority (31st October).
 There are no additional forms to complete for the School.